Skip to main content

 McLeod County, MinnesotaLimited DataEutrophic

 Marion Lake has no invasive species recorded in Minnesota state databases as of 2021, though prevention practices still apply at all access points.
-The fishery includes walleye alongside the lake's other 13 documented species — a notable draw for Minnesota anglers.
-A documented public access point at Marion Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
+The fishery includes walleye among the lake's 13 documented species — a notable draw for Minnesota anglers.
+Public access is available — the lake is on the Minnesota PCA public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2021-09-19.
 Grade methodology: LakeGrade methodology.